Luciogi/anbox-dinit/README.md

 ## anbox-dinit
-a project for porting anbox files for dinit.
+a project to port anbox files for dinit.

-## What is this?
+## What is it?
-This is files for using anbox on dinit based operating systems
+These are the files to use anbox on dinit based operating systems

 ## What is anbox?
-Anbox is a project for running android apps on other Linux-based operating systems (such a GNU/Linux). for more info see https://anbox.io
+Anbox is a project for running android apps on other Linux-based operating systems (such as GNU/Linux). for more info visit https://anbox.io

 ## How to install it?

-### Step 1: Installing binder & ashmem modules
+### Step 1: Install binder & ashmem modules

-#### The first way: you can use linux-zen package.
+#### The first method: you can use linux-zen package.

-installing on artix linux:
+install on artix linux:

-`sudo pacman -S linux-zen`
+**Note: for `pacman` command, you need root access. normal users use `sudo` before `pacman`** `pacman -S linux-zen`

-#### The second way: compiling linux kernel from source with ashmem & binder
+#### The second method: compiling linux kernel from source with ashmem & binder

 If you can do this, you know how to set it up.